 When we propel behavior in the direction we want by the removal or weakening of a restraining force, not only will the new behavior emerge with less tension, but the new behavior will be more stable and lasting.
 This occurs because when we motivate behavior change by the addition of driving forces, having not reduced any of the restraining forces, the behavior is prone to snap back to the original position at first opportunity should any of the new driving forces we added be reduced, eliminated, or see their impact dissipate.

-Bottom line: When your goal is behavior change, consider how you can remove roadblocks before trying to smash through barricades.
+Bottom line: When your goal is behavior change for professional development, consider how you can remove roadblocks before trying to smash through barricades.